marco-caputo/multilevel-graphs/README.md

 Dependencies
 ------------

-MultiLevelGraphs has a few dependencies which should be installed automatically when you install the library.
+MultiLevelGraphs has a dependency on NetworkX library.
+This should be installed automatically when you install MultiLevelGraphs using the command above.
-However, for reference, here are the main dependencies:

-- NetworkX
-- typing
-- abc